 - Elderly people with sleep disturbance have impaired melatonin production compared with age-matched controls.

 - Campaigns aiming to reduce the use of benzodiazepines failed when they were not associated with the availability and market uptake of prolonged-release (PR) melatonin.
 The reimbursement of PR melatonin supports better penetration rates and a higher reduction in sales for benzodiazepine drugs.

 - In one study, outpatients with mild cognitive impairment exhibited significant improvements in cognitive function, sleep profiles and depression compared with those given placebo.

-- Sundown syndrome, which is characterised by agitation, confusion, aggressiveness and anxiety occurring in the late afternoon in patients with dementia.
+- Sundown syndrome - characterised by agitation, confusion, aggressiveness and anxiety occurring in the late afternoon in patients with dementia.
 It is thought to be due in part to impaired circadian rhythmicity and is associated with degeneration in the SCN.
 Reduced melatonin levels are seen in several neurodegenerative disorders, including Alzheimer's disease and Pick's disease.

 Jet lag, shift work and exposure to bright light at night

 These can result in desynchrony between the internal clock and the external light-dark cycle (brought on by rapid travel across time zones or by working a non-standard schedule) and reduce melatonin levels.

 Short-term exposure can result in sleep disorders, gastrointestinal symptoms, poor concentration and irritability.
 Long-term exposure, however, has been associated with an increased risk of cancers, cardiovascular disorders and diabetes.

 Short-term treatment of jet lag

 Short-term, intermittent jet lag symptoms can be avoided by manipulating the circadian system's ability to be reset or entrained by bright light, melatonin, exercise, or the use of sleeping agents or stimulants.